seb-tourneux/gbcam-hdr-utils/README.md

 Utilities and GUI for processing HDR Gameboy Camera pictures.

 ## Features
-For HDR image processing, each step can be done successively.
+For HDR image processing, each of the steps is meant to be done successively.
 For single image processing, the "Process" step can also be interesting.
+Note that no file is modified nor deleted, each step only creates new files in the output folder.

 ### Convert
-Convert a .sav dump to .png files.
-Supports single picture dump (4 KiB), original ram dump (128 KiB) and multiple ram dump concatenated in the same file (such as [PHOTO!](https://github.com/untoxa/gb-photo) dump).
+Convert a `.sav` dump to `.png` files.
+Supports single picture dump (4 KiB), original ram dump (128 KiB) and multiple ram dump concatenated in the same file (n times 128 KiB, such as [PHOTO!](https://github.com/untoxa/gb-photo) dump).

 ### Organize
 Used with AEB sequences : sequence of pictures of the same subject with increasing or decreasing exposure time.
 From a folder containing several AEB sequences, separate each sequence into a specific folder.
 This is done by comparing two successive pictures (ordered by names), so input pictures order is important.

 ### Process
 Different processing utilities:
-* Blend AEB sequences (subfolder by subfolder)
+* blend AEB sequences (subfolder by subfolder)
-* Make gifs from folder of pictures
+* make gifs from folder of pictures
 * add a border
 * scale the picture